kisslinux/kisslinux.github.io/pages/install.md

 ## Enable the community repository

 The KISS community repository is maintained by users of the distribution and contains packages which aren't in the main repositories.
-This repository is disabled by default as it is not 100% maintained by the KISS developers as the other repositories are.
+This repository is disabled by default since is not maintained by the KISS developers.

 ```
 # Clone the repository to a location of your choosing.